-As a business-type activity, the Corporation distinguishes operating revenues and expenses from nonoperating items.
+As a business-type activity, the Corporation distinguishes operating revenues and expenses from non-operating items.
 Operating revenues are mostly comprised of grant and government subsidy revenue resulting from exchange transactions, in-kind services, and sale of properties associated with the principal activities of the Corporation.
 Operating expenses generally result from the acquisition, demolition and renovation of properties, and general and administrative expenses in accordance with the Corporation's mission.
+All other transactions are considered non-operating activities.